arcadeJHS/ai-search-sveltekit/README.md

 </html>
 ```

-> Note: the `stg-ai-search-core` component is reuired: it define common styles, stores, and event bus.
+> Note: the `stg-ai-search-app-shell` component is required: it define common styles, stores, and event bus.

 ## Building a svelte library